dekoza/mtgpl/docs/_sources/RTR.rst.txt

 :mtgtip:`Mana Bloom<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/7/d7592d88-64e8-4a31-b00a-f65d4b1867fc.jpg?1562793871|https://scryfall.com/card/rtr/130/mana-bloom?utm_source=api>`
    Mana Bloom enters the battlefield with X charge counters on it.

    Remove a charge counter from Mana Bloom: Add one mana of any color.
-Activate this ability only once each turn.
+Activate only once each turn.

    At the beginning of your upkeep, if Mana Bloom has no charge counters on it, return it to its owner's hand.